-In our database, we have an article on capital gains tax in Australia, which outlines all the facts you need about capital gains and capital losses.
+In our database, we have an article on capital gains tax in Australia, which outlines all the facts you need about capital gains and capital losses from the Australian Taxation Office (ATO).
 However, this article will go deeper into this specific question of “how long can capital losses be carried over in Australia?”

 So, if you have made a capital loss as an expat or resident, you’ll find out the critical facts on this topic in this article!

 What is a Capital Loss in Terms of Property?